RedBlueBird/automatic-oiiai/README.md

 Depending on the tempo and richness of the input music, 1 minute takes about 1-6 minutes to process.

+The output will show up in the same directory with the name `synthesized-output.wav`.

 ## Credits

 The automatic OIIAI algorithm utilizes two separate AI models: [Spleeter](https://github.com/deezer/spleeter) for vocal isolation, [Vocal-Melody-Extraction](https://github.com/s603122001/Vocal-Melody-Extraction) for vocal melody extraction.